8. Lighting#

 fragmentColour = (ambient + diffuse + specular) * attenuation;

-To demonstrate the affects of applying attenuation we are going to need some more objects that are further away from the light source.
-In your main.cpp file before the render loop define an array of position vectors
+To demonstrate the affects of applying attenuation we are going to need some more objects that a positioned a different distances from the light source.
+In your Lab08_Lighting.cpp file before the render loop define arrays for the position vectors and rotation angles for the teapots (taken from the multiple cubes example from Lab06 3D Worlds).

 glm::vec3( 0.0f, 0.0f, 0.0f),